 To configure, select configurations and complete additional steps such as the Google API key or downloading shipping data.
 See Configuring Distance Priority Algorithm.

-Magento supports custom development and extensions to add alternative algorithms to prioritize sources.
+Commerce supports custom development and extensions to add alternative algorithms to prioritize sources.
 For example, you can have one priority algorithm based upon geography and another based upon expense of stock or a customer attribute.
 When the cost of stock changes, your implementation can easily change algorithms to ensure the lowest cost.

 Instead of immediately deducting or adding product inventory quantities, reservations hold inventory amounts until orders ship or cancel.
 Reservations work entirely in the backend to automatically update your salable quantity at the stock level.